NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 ## Qualification tool score algorithm

-In the qualification tool’s output, all applications are ranked based on a “score”.
+In the Qualification tool’s output, all applications are ranked based on a “score”.

 The score is based on the total time spent in tasks of SQL Dataframe operations.
 The tool also looks for read data formats and types that the plugin doesn't fully support and if it finds any,